melange-re/melange/README.md

 ### [Opam](https://opam.ocaml.org/)

 You can also install melange with `opam`.
-To do so, it's recommended to set up a new switch for `melange`:

-    opam switch create melange --empty

-Check the `esy.json` file to see if any dependencies are expected to be at particular commits.
+First, have a look at the `esy.json` file to see if any dependencies are expected to be at particular commits.
 For example, you may need to pin `reason` to a particular version:

     opam pin reason https://github.com/reasonml/reason.git#SOME_GIT_SHA_FROM_THE_ESY_JSON -y -n